AndyObtiva/glimmer-cs-gladiator/README.md

 You should be able to run `gladiator` from anywhere now.

+You can pass a project path as a first argument to open a particular project.

+Alternatively, open in app mode (gives you a dialog to open any project) by passing `APP_MODE=true` argument/env-var.

 ## Usage

 You may run the `gladiator` command to bring up the text editor in the project directory you would like to edit: